 - Diversity Abroad Tips for Dealing With Reverse Culture Shock

 - Challenges That I May Face With Reverse Culture Shock (Marquette Univ.)

 VOLUNTEER OR INTERN WITH MIX – Stay connected to your international experience while engaging in meaningful and rewarding work helping others!
 Apply to be a MIX Volunteer or Intern

 BECOME A STUDENT INTERCHANGER – If you enjoy meeting people, want to make friends with students from abroad, and want to earn $11.25 an hour, this job could be for you!
-Call Laura at Special English Programs at the UHM Outreach College at 808-956-6824 if you are interested.
+Contact Special English Programs at the UHM Outreach College at 808-956-6824 if you are interested.
 See the Student Employment & Cooperative Education (CECE) website to apply.